Google Business Profile can transform how you acquire customers online.

 ...all the core functions of a company's website.

-Now, you're probably wondering:
+Now - you're probably wondering:

-Most businesses will just claim their Profile.
+Most businesses will just claim their listing.

-(We'll get into the right way shortly.)
+(We'll get into the right one shortly.)

 The smartest companies know this and they're doing something about it.